Literature / Art

-Meanwhile before the age of the camera western artists played a vital role in documenting the flora, fauna and cultures of unfamiliar lands.
-And the eclectic British islanders collected more plants from the world than any other nation so successfully that Kew Gardens was established.
+Before the age of the camera, western artists played a vital role in documenting the flora, fauna and cultures of lands unfamiliar to them.
 When photography liberated the arts from pure representation the role of the visual turned away from mapping the external to exploring the internal.
 Meanwhile the ordinary traveller with their pocket camera could themselves become an ‘artist’.

-Virgil: The Aeniad (Penguin Classics translated by Davis West 2003) and Homer: The Odyssey (Penguin Classics – translated by E V Rieu 2003)
+Virgil: The Aeneid (Penguin Classics translated by Davis West 2003) and Homer: The Odyssey (Penguin Classics – translated by E V Rieu 2003)

 Hughes Robert: The Shock of the New (Thames and Hudson 1991)

-For a very accessible summary on the influence of travel on the development of art genres.
+An accessible summary of the influence of travel on the development of art genres.